Gayathrimenakath/Xen-project/README.md

 The threaded data is feeded to Elasticsearch database.
 eg: python perceval_elasticparse.py --filename new.json --indexname mboxes

+A search can be performed by giving the field name and the expected value. python3 search.py --field Sender --result wei.w.wang@intel.com --indexname mboxes

 A dashboard for the data has to be produced using Kibana.